ayush-s-tomar/self-healing-rag/README.md

 ```

 The loop is implemented as a cyclical LangGraph `StateGraph`: `retrieve → generate → critique → route`, where `route_after_critique` decides whether to `accept`, `retry`, or `fallback` based on the critic's groundedness verdict and the current retry count.

+**Design trade-off:** the critic runs on a smaller, faster model (LLaMA 3.1 8B) than the generator (LLaMA 3.3 70B) on purpose — groundedness checking is a simpler judgment call than generation, so the safety loop adds a retry path without doubling end-to-end latency on the common, already-grounded case.

+---

 ## 🚀 Getting Started